MdUsmanAnsari/multicmd-runner/README.md

 $ npm i -g multicmd-runner
 ```

-`cd` into your root of project's directory, and try initialize the multicmd-runner
+Navigate to the root of your project directory and initialize multicmd-runner:

 ```bash
 $ multicmd-runner init
 ```

-Now in root directory there is created a file `multicmd-runner.config.json` Something look like this 👇🏻
+Now, a file named multicmd-runner.config.json is created in the root directory.
+It looks something like this 👇🏻 and you can customized as per your need.

 ```json
 {